centreon/centreon-documentation/en/monitoring/monitoring-servers/deploying-a-configuration.md

     - **Move Export Files**
     - **Restart Monitoring Engine**.
 Use the most appropriate method:
       - **Reload** : when you have created, deleted or edited supervised objects
-      - **Restart** : when you have made changes to the way a poller and the central server communicate, or to the configuration of the engine.
+      - **Restart** : when you have made changes to the way a poller and the central server communicate together, or to the configuration of the engine.
 Restarting takes more time than reloading.

 5. Click **Export**.
 A log of the export is displayed.